They See Me Rolling: High-Speed Event Vision-Based Tactile Roller Sensor for Large Surface Inspection: Methodology

 \subsubsection{Event-Based Multi-View Stereo (EMVS)}

 In motion parallax, objects closer to the observer (or camera) appear to move faster across the field of view than objects farther away.
 This effect is due to the relative difference in angular displacement caused by motion, and it’s a key depth cue used by both biological and artificial vision systems to perceive 3D structure from motion.
 To estimate the 3D structure of the scanned surface from the event stream generated by the moving roller, we adapt the multi-view stereo (MVS) space-sweep method, originally developed for frame-based cameras \cite{collins_1996_a} and later extended to event cameras (EMVS) \cite{rebecq_2017_emvs}.
 This technique leverages the known viewpoints (poses) of the event camera over time.
-The core idea involves discretizing a volume of interest, \(\bar{D} \in \mathbb{R}^{w\times h\times N_z}\), encompassing the potential 3D scene, where \(w\), \(h\), and \(N_z\) represent the dimensions of the volume.
+The core idea involves discretizing a volume of interest, \(\bar{D} \in \mathbb{R}^{W\times H\times N_z}\), encompassing the potential 3D scene, where \(W\), \(H\), and \(N_z\) represent the dimensions of the volume.
 Each captured event, \(e_k = (x_k,y_k,t_k,p_k)\), is back-projected through this volume as a 3D ray using the camera's calibrated intrinsic parameters and its known pose at time \(t_k\).
+For our purposes, the physical design of the roller sensor provides a strong prior on the depth range at which events occur.
+We exploit this to optimize the discretization of the volume $\bar{D}$ for both accuracy and computational efficiency.
+The parameters $W$ and $H$ are set to the camera's resolution of 640x480 respectively.
+Furthermore, the depth dimension is constrained to a 4 mm range, from a minimum depth of 43 mm to a maximum depth of 47 mm, corresponding to the expected range of elastomer deformation from the sensor's 47 mm radius.
+This volume is discretized into $N_z =$ 500 depth planes, yielding a high depth resolution of 8 µm per plane.
+This constrained search space is critical for achieving both high-speed processing and high-precision reconstruction.

 A Disparity Space Image (DSI) is employed to accumulate evidence for surfaces within the volume.
 The DSI acts as a 3D histogram where each voxel counts the number of back-projected event rays passing through it, typically referenced to a specific viewpoint.
 Voxels corresponding to real surfaces in the scene are expected to lie at the intersection of rays from multiple viewpoints, resulting in high ray counts.
 Local maxima in the ray density within the DSI are then identified as potential 3D points belonging to the scanned surface \cite{rebecq_2017_emvs,ayyad_2023_neuromorphic}.
 Processing these maxima using Adaptive Gaussian Thresholding, yields a semi-dense depth map relative to the reference viewpoint.